Kunal-ryfl/BuildRound/README.md

 # Java Multi-Project Repository

 This repository contains **two separate Java projects**, each demonstrating different concepts in Java programming.
-Both projects exist inside this root folder as independent modules.
+Both projects exist inside this root folder as independent modules.Each project has its own `README.md` for detailed instructions.

 ---